-During 2009, the Company determined that the present value of expected cash flows from the Ascendant revenue interest was nominal and therefore the revenue interest is carried at \$0 in the accompanying balance sheet.
+During 2009, the Company determined that the present value of expected cash flows from the Ascendant revenue interest was nominal and, therefore, the revenue interest is carried at \$0 in the accompanying consolidated balance sheets.

 Note 8.
 Commitments and Contingencies